darshana1406/Forest-Fires/README.md

 * gamma: kernel coefficient for RBF kernel. ('Scale','Auto')
 * epsilon: no penalty is associated in the training loss function with points predicted within a distance epsilon from the actual value.
 (0.1, 0.01, 0.001, 0.0001)

+* The parameter sampler used is RandomParameterSampling.
+As this sampler chooses a value for each of parameters randomly, after a certain number of runs all combinations will be tried out and the best one can be chosen.
+* The early stopping policy used is BanditPolicy.
+Its parameters are set such that in every alternate interval the policy is applied.
+This will terminate runs that are not performing well based on the slack factor.
+This reduces the wastage of compute resources.

 ### Results
 The best set of hyperparameters produced a Mean Absolute Error of 13.368 .
 * C: 1